d'ettutfiction, science fiction, adventure

 Their literary style varies.
 None of it is intended to be entertaining.
 It is confronting, didactic and enlightening (one hopes).
 They write about social justice and target youthful, very literate, Harry Potter-type readers who are now real-world savvy and, like Harry, are bursting to take on the establishment. d'ettut's first four works are presented as novels and describe social despondency in all its manifestations.

-Greenwars (1998), his first novel, essentially covers the fact that technology and its evolution can outstrip social evolution.
+Greenwars (1998), the first novel, essentially covers the fact that technology and its evolution can outstrip social evolution.
 Moral and ethical development of society is not able to keep pace with its own driving technology.
 This is all described in the form of an animal allegory; a kind of 21st century Animal Farm.

 The second novel, Pie Square (2000), describes a different aspect of social evolution.
 In this situation it is the benign exploitation of youth through a highly sophisticated interactive electronic based fast food chain.
 Using this device young people are groomed for a more creative and constructive contribution to society.

 In Vampire Cities (2000) the brashness, the harshness, of unfettered capitalism is the main theme.
+But the subthemes rock!

-Finally Amber Reins Fall (2006) looks in detail at an individual struggling in the 1960s and early 1970s to come to terms with contemporary society and the need for there to be a progressive evolution towards a moral betterment.
+Amber Reins Fall (2006) looks in detail at an individual struggling in the 1960s and early 1970s to come to terms with contemporary society and the need for there to be a progressive evolution towards a moral betterment.
 The main protagonist invents the self-help concept.